 |Vice Chairman: Helen Goodwin ABDS

 Helen studied with the British Display Society in the heart of London’s West End back in the early 1980’s.
 Her first job was as part of the display team for DH Evans in Oxford Street handling a wide range of merchandise in the windows & interiors.
 Following this she started her own Visual Design Consultancy in London, then moved the business to York continuing to design & install window displays up and down the country.

 Due to a demand for display training Helen created ‘Made You Look!’ where she passes on her knowledge and experience to those wishing to learn the basic skills of display.
-Alongside Janet they work with BIDs, Councils, Independent retailers and various other groups helping businesses to look their best at all times.
+Alongside Janet they work with Business Improvement Districts, Councils, Independent retailers and various other groups helping businesses to look their best at all times.

 |Michael Waller FBDS, FRSA

 Michael’s professional career commenced at a leading London Advertising Agency.
 This was followed by a period as joint display manager for a large retail chain of Wine Merchants.
 He then started a Design and Display Consultancy specialising in designing product presentations and exhibition stands.

 Projects have included working for a variety of well-known retail and industrial clients whose installations were at major exhibition and conference centres throughout the UK and Europe.

 Linked with this is a close involvement in education, including being a college examiner and assessor, and more recently he has been running display and craft sessions for schools, churches and a mental health unit.

 |Director: Iain Kimmins FBDS